-ExpressVPN actively monitors the unblocking performance of its servers in Australia.
+ExpressVPN actively monitors the unblocking performance of its servers.
 Every time an IP gets blocked, the VPN replaces it with another IP address.
 So while the VPN provides a list of streaming services it can access, its unblocking capabilities are more robust than that.
-We couldn’t find a single website that the VPN couldn’t access in Australia.
+We couldn’t find a single website that the VPN couldn’t access.

-However, there’s a slight drawback: the VPN doesn’t unblock a few Netflix regions in Australia.
+However, there’s a slight drawback: the VPN doesn’t unblock a few Netflix regions.

-We tested around 50+ servers and unblocked this entire list of streaming platforms with ExpressVPN in Australia:
+We tested around 50+ servers and unblocked this entire list of streaming platforms with ExpressVPN Australia: